Representing the language of a topos as quotient of the category of spans: Introduction

+The category \( \mathsf{Span}_\Pi(\C, \Pi) \) provides a canonical setting for interpreting terms, formulas, and logical connectives in an internal manner.
+In this paper, we develop a formulation of the internal language of a topos \( \T \) within the structured environment of \( \mathsf{Span}_\Pi(\T, \Pi) \), where all variables are introduced simultaneously.
+This unified framework enables a coherent representation of the internal language in which variables and logical constructs coexist as morphisms of a single category.

-We then introduce some kind of relations generated by endospans which are spans with the same domain and codomain.
-We also study when a quotient of span category has the same logical property as the base category and in this way, we introduce a class of relations called logical relations.
-As an application of this kind of relation, we obtain a boolean topos from an elementary topos and using it we show that the category of Boolean toposes is a reflective subcategory of the category of toposes, when the morphisms are logical functors.
+This paper also investigates conditions under which a quotient category of spans \( \mathsf{Span}_\sim(\T) \) forms a power allegory, ensuring that \( \mathsf{Map}(\mathsf{Span}_\sim(\T)) \) is a topos.
+Leveraging this framework, we construct, in a universal manner, a Boolean topos associated to each elementary topos.
+As a consequence, we show that the category of Boolean toposes forms a reflective subcategory of the category of toposes, when morphisms are taken to be logical functors.